jansmolders86/mediacenterjs/README.md

 MCJS will use the filenname to try to get the correct movie details.
 This way the server does not have to look inside the files to get the metadata, which speeds up the process.
 As you can gather the more precise the title of the movie, the better the scraper will know which movie it is.

-Asside from the title you can make it even easier for the scraper to recognize the movie by adding the date of release like so:
+Aside from the title you can make it even easier for the scraper to recognize the movie by adding the date of release like so:

 	> 'Fight Club (1999).avi'